lancemueller/CybersecurityCareer/bare_minimum_knowledge.md

 + **Social Engineering Concepts** - Since social engineering is the biggest threat to organizations, you should understand the common social engineering tactics used by threat actors and how they work at a high level.
 + **Industry Security Frameworks** - At a high level, you should be familiar with the various security frameworks commonly used in organizations.
 You don't need to memorize each section but should be familiar with them.
 + **Virtualization** - You should be comfortable installing, configuring, and using a type II hypervisor to virtualize various operating systems.
 Virtualization is a very common technique for testing and learning various topics.
 + **Linux Operating System** - You don't need to be an expert, but you should be familiar with how to install, configure, and use a Linux operating system.
-Due to their open-source and free-licensing nature, Linux operating systems are very common in enterprise environments and commonly used for virtualization and testing by security team members.
+Due to their open-source and free-licensing nature, Linux operating systems are very common in enterprise environments and commonly used by security team members for virtualization and testing.
-+ **Encryption** - Since data privacy and protection are core tenets of cybersecurity, you should understand the basic types and uses of encryption.
++ **Encryption**—Since data privacy and protection are core tenets of cybersecurity, you should understand the basic types (symmetric and asymmetric) and uses of encryption.
 + **Active Directory / Entry ID** - You should understand the concept of Active Directory (on-prem) and/or Entra ID (Azure) for managing an organization's identities.
-Since almost all organizations use some type of central identity management platform (Active Directory and Entra ID are the most common), knowing how they work is important.
+Since almost all organizations use a central identity management platform (Active Directory and Entra ID are the most common), knowing how they work is important.

 #### Optional, But Strongly Recommended
 + **Python and/or PowerShell programming** - A basic level of knowledge using Python or PowerShell from the command line and through scripts to query, extract, manipulate, and generate data/information.
 For example, using a PowerShell cmdlet is very common for a security operations analyst who may need to query or disable an account.